 You will love this fool-proof, endlessly customizable recipe that can fulfill many of your breakfast, appetizer, snack, lunch on the go, wine night needs.
 I know everyone in your family will love them.
 If you run into any issues or have questions while making them, please leave me a note!
 I am here to help.

-Homemade Toaster Strudel for Adults
+Homemade Toaster Strudel

 - Pastry Brush